Lens: Tamron 28-80mm Scanned with Nikon CoolScan V ED

 Snow-Related Injuries and Slip and Falls

-Snowy Weather can not only put us at risk on the road, but also at home.
-Snowstorms often require us to shovel our driveway, and the ice and snow can put us at risk of injuries such as slip and falls.
-Last month, actor Jeremy Renner was hospitalized in Reno after suffering serious injuries while operating his snow tractor near Lake Tahoe.
-Reno Sheriff Darin Balaam stated that Renner was seriously hurt when he was run over by his own snowcat after using it to free a friend’s vehicle stuck in three feet of snow.
-Renner suffered chest and orthopedic injuries but is in stable condition.
+Snowy weather can increase the risk of accidents both on the road and at home.
+Snowstorms often require shoveling driveways, and the ice and snow can lead to injuries, including slip-and-fall accidents in Reno.
+Last month, actor Jeremy Renner was hospitalized after suffering serious injuries while operating his snow tractor near Lake Tahoe.
+Sheriff Darin Balaam reported that Renner was seriously hurt when his snowcat ran him over after he used it to free a friend’s vehicle stuck in three feet of snow.
+Renner suffered chest and orthopedic injuries but is now in stable condition.
 [3]

 Shoveling snow is a chore for many, but it comes with its risks, and the National Safety Commission states that it is responsible for thousands of injuries, and nearly 100 deaths a year.
 Not only does the ice and snow put you at a risk of slipping and injuring yourself, but the American Heart Association also suggests that shoveling snow can put people at a risk of a heart attack.
 Shoveling snow requires sudden exertion and the moving of up to a hundred pounds of snow, which can put a big strain on the heart.
 Those who are generally active are less at risk.